 Legend has it that when a government official took charge of investigating a mysterious green light in the waters in the Kumamoto prefecture (former Higo province) on the island of Kyushu, he spotted a florescent-green creature—which looked like a cross between a long-haired mermaid and an owl—emerge from the sea.
 Amabie predicted that a rich harvest would bless Japan for the next six years, and a pandemic would raze the country.
 The solution?
 People should draw an image of the merperson and share it with as many others as possible.
 A woodblock print of this encounter made it to the local newspaper and the image soon spread.
 Amabie may have remained quiescent for much of the past decades, but COVID-19 got #AmabieChallenge to trend on social media in hopes of warding off the virus.
 One does not have to leave their homes in search of this benevolent creature.

-Amabie, an auspicious yokai in Japanese folklore, was first documented in 1846.
+Amabie, an auspicious yokai in Japanese folklore, has made a resurgence in popular culture and is widely seen on cupcake frostings and subway rides (in picture).
 Photo By: image_vulture/ Shutterstock

-The Amabie was first documented in the waters in the Kumamoto prefecture.
+The Amabie was first documented in the waters in the Kumamoto prefecture in 1846.
 Photo By: Jarung H

 These dark, damp creatures are believed to hide in caves and venture out in frosty winter.
 They’re notorious with a penchant for human flesh, and have a peculiar aversion to sunlight, lightning, and bells.
 Before trolls made their way to the big screen in Frozen, Lord of the Rings and Harry Potter, Scandinavia has housed many a legends in Norse mythology and poetry dating back to 12th century Iceland.
 They are relevant in the region’s literature and tourism.
 Legend has it that sunlight turns them into stone.
 Trold-Tintern (troll peaks) in Norway lays claim to this belief.
 It was the alleged site of a battle between two troll armies so intent on defeating the opponent that they lost track of time well until the crack of dawn, turning into craggy rock formations.
 For those that fancy a scenic hike, Trolltunga (Troll’s tongue) does not disappoint.
 The protruding sliver of rock is one of the most spectacular cliffs in Norway, hovering 2,300 feet above Lake Ringedalsvatnet in Odda.
 Those with an appetite for adventure can make their way to Lillehammer’s Hunderfossen Family Park, where kid-friendly attractions inspired by the stories include a 45-foot-tall troll holding the Trollsalan restaurant.